SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Configuration_Files/ApiType.md

 middleware should communicate with a specific type of Large Language Model (LLM) backend API.
 It acts as a translator, telling the system what to name the properties in the final JSON payload sent to the LLM.

-This allows WilmerAI to support various backends -- like Ollama, KoboldCpp, or any OpenAI-compatible service -- without changing its core code.
+This allows WilmerAI to support various backends (like Ollama, KoboldCpp, or any OpenAI-compatible service) without changing its core code.
 You can add support for a new LLM provider simply by creating a new `ApiTypes` file.

 -----